kdtrivedi/Palindrom-Checker/README.md

     Taco cat?
 Taco cat.
 -
      I create an express server with two pages: / and /result; one static asset, /public/site.css.
-     Also used #Handlebars for this
+     Also used Handlebars Api for this

 http://localhost:3000/